-The aforementioned Board Policy #5131 can be found on the school website.
+The aforementioned Board Policy #5131 is included at the end of this handbook.

 The Oradell Public School District appreciates the support of its parents and faculty members in promoting positive and respectful student attitudes and behavior.

 STUDENT CODE OF CONDUCT DURING LUNCH